Sean Lannon, held in NJ, formally charged in New Mexico deaths of ex-wife, 2 friends

 He initially allegedly lied to officers, telling them the three had run off with a bag of drugs.
 Friends also unknowingly helped him move the bins along with his other belongings to Albuquerque in mid-February, according to court records.

 The remains of Jennifer Lannon, Mata and Miller were found in early March inside a pickup truck at a parking garage at the Albuquerque airport.
-Also discovered was the body of the truck's owner, Randal Apostalon, 60, who Lannon allegedly told police he killed after asking him for help moving the containers and for money.
+The body of the truck's owner, Randal Apostalon, 60, was also found.
+Lannon allegedly told police he killed Apostalon after asking him for help moving the containers and for money.

 In New Jersey, Lannon is accused of breaking into the Philadephia-area home of Michael Dabkowski, 66, and beating him to death with a hammer.
-He claimed Dabkowski had sexually abused him when he was a child and said he went to the home to retrieve sexually explicit photos.
+He claimed Dabkowski had sexually abused him when he was a child and said he went to the home to retrieve sexually explicit photos of the two of them.
 That claim is being investigated by prosecutors.

 CLICK HERE TO GET THE FOX NEWS APP

-Dabkowski’s body was discovered March 8, three days after the remains were found in New Mexico.
-Lannon was driving Dabkowski’s car when he was arrested March 10 in St. Louis, according to authorities, who are not sure why he was in Missouri.
+Dabkowski’s body was discovered on March 8, three days after the remains of the other four were found in New Mexico.
+Lannon was driving Dabkowski’s car when he was arrested by U.S. Marshals on March 10 in St. Louis, Missouri.
+Authorities aren't sure why he was in the state.

-Sean Lannon was awarded sole custody of the couple’s three children in 2019 and a protective plan from the New Mexico Children, Youth and Families Department included only supervised visitation by their mother over concerns about the potential for neglect due to prescription drug abuse, court records show.
+Sean Lannon had been awarded sole custody of the couple’s three children in 2019 and his ex-wife was only allowed supervised visits over concerns about the potential for neglect due to prescription drug abuse, court records show.

 Relatives say Sean Lannon flew to New Jersey in early March with the couple’s three children — 6- and 7-year-old girls and a 4-year-old boy.
 He dropped them off with relatives, claiming he was going back to look for his ex-wife.
-Her family already was worried, saying it wasn’t like her to be without her children.
+Her family already was worried, saying it wasn’t like her to leave without lettign soemoen know.

 The Associated Press contributed to this report.